 The Carve Magazine Prose & Poetry Contest (formerly Premium Edition Contest) seeks the best fiction, nonfiction, and poetry from writers all over the world.
 A guest judge in each genre selects one winner to be awarded a $1000 cash prize.

 The contest is open October 1 - November 15 and and winners are published in our annual spring issue in April.

-Winners will be announced on this page no later than February 1, 2018 and published in Spring 2018 issue.
+Each winner will be awarded $1000 and published in the Spring 2018 issue.

 2017 Guest Judges

 Fiction: EJ LEVY

 EJ Levy’s debut story collection, Love, In Theory, won a 2012 Flannery O’Connor Award, a 2012 ForeWord Book of the Year Award (Bronze), the 2014 GLCA New Writers Award, and was named a Best Indie Book of the Year by Kirkus; a French edition was released in 2015 by Editions Rivages.
 Her stories have appeared in The Paris Review, Gettysburg Review, The Missouri Review, and Kenyon Review, among other places.
 Her essays have appeared in The New York Times, The Nation, and Best American Essays, and received a Pushcart Prize, among other honors.
 Her anthology, Tasting Life Twice: Literary Lesbian Fiction by New American Writers, won a Lambda Literary Award.
 She teaches Creative Writing at Colorado State University.

 Nonfiction: MATTHEW VOLLMER